dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 - An external DNS server must contain the forward and reverse zones of the company domain name.
 The external DNS server must be able to resolve the hostname of all CDP PvC hosts and the 3rd party components (includes Kerberos, LDAP server, external database, NFS server) and perform reverse DNS lookup.
 - Wildcard DNS entry must be configured; e.g. `*.apps.ecs1.cdpkvm.cldr`.
 This helps to reduce Day-2 operational task to set separate DNS entry for each newly provisioned external-facing application/service.
+- The external DNS server is expected to be ready prior to installing the CDP Private Cloud solution and its installation procedure is not covered in this article.

 ![](../../assets/images/wildcarddns.png)

 ### Kerberos + LDAP Server + Certificate

 - An [external Kerberos server](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-kerberos-authentication/topics/cm-security-kerberos-enabling-intro.html) and the Kerberos key distribution center (KDC) (with a realm established) must be available to provide authentication to CDP services, users and hosts.
-- An external secured LDAP-compliant identity/directory server (ldaps) is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.
+- An external `secured` LDAP-compliant identity/directory server (ldaps) is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.
 - [Auto-TLS](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-encrypting-data-in-transit/topics/cm-security-auto-tls.html) should be enabled using certificates created and managed by a Cloudera Manager certificate authority (CA), or certificates signed by a trusted public CA or your own internal CA. Prepare the certificate of your choice.
+- The external IDM is expected to be ready prior to installing the CDP Private Cloud solution and its installation procedure is not covered in this article.

 ### External NFS

 - CML requires external [NFS server](https://docs.cloudera.com/machine-learning/1.3.4/private-cloud-requirements/topics/ml-pvc-external-nfs-server.html) to store the project files and directories.
 NFS version 4.1 must be supported.
+- The external NFS storage is expected to be ready prior to installing the CDP Private Cloud solution.
+External NFS storage installation is not covered in this article.

 ### Relational Database

 - The database requirements is described in this [link](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-database-requirements.html).
 - The reference settings of PostgreSQL database can be obtained [here](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-configuring-starting-postgresql-server.html).
 - [SSL](https://docs.cloudera.com/cdp-private-cloud-data-services/1.3.4/installation/topics/cdppvc-installation-external-db-setup.html) must be enabled in the database.
 - This demo uses [PostgreSQL 12](https://docs.cloudera.com/data-warehouse/1.3.4/private-cloud-getting-started/topics/dw-private-cloud-base-cluster-database-requirements.html) database as the external database.
+The database is expected to be ready prior to installing the CDP Private Cloud solution.
+Postgres database installation is not covered in this article.
 - Create the following databases in the external PostgreSQL server with its users and the associated privileges.
 Note that simple passwords are being created but the actual production environment should make use of complex passwords.
 Not every created database is being used here but serves as a placeholder for future use case.

   ```yaml